joyboseroy/joyboseroy/README.md

 - [ Pendulum Spiking Model](https://github.com/joyboseroy/pendulum-spiking-model): A biologically inspired spiking neuron model with Hebbian and STDP learning.
 - [ BanglaScriptBot](https://github.com/joyboseroy/BanglaScriptBot): A Bengali LLM-powered educational and writing tool.
 - [ BiasNavigation](https://github.com/joyboseroy/bias_navigation): A tool to determine the amount of bias in news articles.
+- [ MeditationRecommenderApp](https://github.com/joyboseroy/meditation_recommender_app): A web-based app to recommend a type of meditation and give instructions based on your feelings.

 ---